YexuanXiao/blog/_posts/2023/2023-04-19-Programing-Memory-Models-en.md

 DRF-SC only guarantees sequentially consistent behavior to programs with no data races.
 The new Java memory model, like the original, defined the behavior of racy programs, for a number of reasons:

-* To support Java’s general security and safety guarantees.
+- To support Java’s general security and safety guarantees.
-* To make it easier for programmers to find mistakes.
+- To make it easier for programmers to find mistakes.
-* To make it harder for attackers to exploit problems, because the damage possible due to a race is more limited.
+- To make it harder for attackers to exploit problems, because the damage possible due to a race is more limited.
-* To make it clearer to programmers what their programs do.
+- To make it clearer to programmers what their programs do.

-Instead of relying on coherence, the new model reused the happens-before relation \(already used to decide whether a program had a race at all\) to decide the outcome of racing reads and writes.
+Instead of relying on coherence, the new model reused the happens-before relation (already used to decide whether a program had a race at all) to decide the outcome of racing reads and writes.

-The specific rules for Java are that for word-sized or smaller variables, a read of a variable \(or field\) _x_ must see the value stored by some single write to _x_.
+The specific rules for Java are that for word-sized or smaller variables, a read of a variable (or field) _x_ must see the value stored by some single write to _x_.
 A write to _x_ can be observed by a read _r_ provided _r_ does not happen before _w_.
-That means _r_ can observe writes that happen before _r_ \(but that aren’t also overwritten before _r_\), and it can observe writes that race with _r_.
+That means _r_ can observe writes that happen before _r_ (but that aren’t also overwritten before _r_), and it can observe writes that race with _r_.

-Using happens-before in this way, combined with synchronizing atomics \(volatiles\) that could establish new happens-before edges, was a major improvement over the original Java memory model.
+Using happens-before in this way, combined with synchronizing atomics (volatiles) that could establish new happens-before edges, was a major improvement over the original Java memory model.
 It provided more useful guarantees to the programmer, and it made a large number of important compiler optimizations definitively allowed.
 This work is still the memory model for Java today.
 That said, it’s also still not quite right: there are problems with this use of happens-before for trying to define the semantics of racy programs.

 ### Happens-before does not rule out incoherence {#incoherence}

-The first problem with happens-before for defining program semantics has to do with coherence \(again\!\). \(The following example is taken from Jaroslav Ševčík and David Aspinall's paper, “[On the Validity of Program Transformations in the Java Memory Model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.112.1790&rep=rep1&type=pdf)” \(2007\).\)
+The first problem with happens-before for defining program semantics has to do with coherence (again!).
+(The following example is taken from Jaroslav Ševčík and David Aspinall's paper, “[On the Validity of Program Transformations in the Java Memory Model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.112.1790&rep=rep1&type=pdf)” (2007).)

 Here’s a program with three threads.
 Let’s assume that Thread 1 and Thread 2 are known to finish before Thread 3 starts.